Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Introduction

 \subsection{Polynomial matrices}

-This paper concerns computations on matrices whose entries are univariate polynomials.
-While certification for matrices over fields and over integer rings have been studied over the past twenty years, there are only few results on polynomial matrices \citep{gn18}, and to the best of our knowledge, there are no certificates on most classical results for polynomial matrices.
+This paper deals with computations on matrices whose entries are univariate polynomials.
+While certification for matrices over fields and over integer rings have been studied over the past twenty years, there are only few results on polynomial matrices \citep{Dum18,gn18}.